tmclemons/repme-frontend/README.md

 ```
 ### Getting Started

-To locally test use the following command
+To locally test use the following npm command

 ```
   npm run dev